ColinGilbert/noobwerkz-engine/README.md

 Program structure:
 ```
 The current setup uses a platform-specific starter program to launch the main application.
 For desktop, www.glfw.org is used as it works unobtrusively.
 However, I'm up for writing more entrypoints if doing so proves desirable.
+Then, there is a plethora of math and scientific libraries (added as I discover and appraise them.)

-The rest is graphics management code, much of it delegated to other libraries such as Assimp and the previously-mentioned bgfx.
-Some drawables are defined and neatly managed, and an editor is being built.
-However, these components can easily be compiled out; the project is focused on gettings things to work without obstruction and rapid extendability.
-Compile times are manageable after the first compile.
+For the desktop, there is also graphics and UI code, much of it cheerfully delegated to other libraries such as the aforementioned bgfx, Assimp, and NanoVG.
+Drawables are minimal, and neatly managed.
+An editor being built, but most of its features are to also be run headless.
+This project is focused on gettings things to work without the obstruction caused by massive inheritance hierarchies, and to allow rapid extendability.
+Compile times are manageable after the first compile due to CMake caching goodness.
 I contend that the little network logger powered by Asio (https://think-async.com/) might be the most important aspect of this toolkit. :P
 ```

 As for its future, I plan on continuing work on it quite vigorously.
 It should be able to port apps to the browser by mid-summer and can trivially be made to work headless.
 Currently there is a strong focus on making games.

 Things to do in the immediate future:
 ```
-Setup more hardware environments (Win, MacOS, iOS, Emscriptem, )
+Setup more hardware environments (Win, MacOS, iOS, Emscripten, NaCL)
 Change the directory structure a little and rename a few files
-Adopt CMake's ExternalProject_Add in order to integrate third-party more easily
-GUI
-Serialization
+GUI and Serialization
 ```

 Stuff to choose and integrate: